Aniket-123-bit/BinarySearchTree/README.md

 Usecases-:

-Ability to create a BST by adding 56 and then adding 30 & 70.
+1.Ability to create a BST by adding 56 and then adding 30 & 70.

-Ability to add more data in the BST.
+2.Ability to add more data in the BST.

-Ability to search for 63 in the BST
+3.Ability to search for 63 in the BST